sharm588/SAV-Simulator/README.md

 # About

 Autonomous vehicles remove the need for a driver, which reduces the price for ridesharing to the point where it is competitive to the use of personal vehicles.
 However, using a fleet of shared autonomous vehicles (SAV) poses several new challenges, such as deciding which vehicle is assigned to which passenger.
-Implementing Dikjstra's shortest path algorithm, a CPLEX optimization equation, and a genetic algorithm in an SAV simulation allows us to minimize passenger wait times by finding optimal vehicle-passenger assignments.
+Implementing Dijkstra's shortest path algorithm, a CPLEX optimization equation, and a genetic algorithm in an SAV simulation allows us to minimize passenger wait times by finding optimal vehicle-passenger assignments.

 # Run using IntelliJ IDEA